ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

 8. Documentation
     1. Comprehensive documentation should be maintained for the system design, code, user manual, and other technical aspects of the application.

-## Tech Stack
+## Tech Stack*

-Technologies that will be used to build the platform :
+Technologies that will be used to build the platform:

 | Type | Technology | Justification |
 |-------------|-------------|-------------|